-Little did my mum know that she had planted the seed to all this over 30 years ago.
+Little did my mum know that she had planted the seed to all of this over 30 years ago.

-She responsed differently this time, “Oh you know…” and there was joy in these three words, but it didn’t last, as the news reader approach of delivering facts returned.
-“I did some vacuuming, I had to clean out the bottom of the fridge.
+“Oh you know.
+I did some vacuuming, I had to clean out the bottom of the fridge.
 Wash some dishes.
 Clean out the pantry.
 I put some clothes in the wash, and now I’m making dinner.”

-When I was younger, my mother taught me, the work you do ‘that nobody sees’, is the work that ‘everybody sees’ when you don’t do it.
+When I was younger, my mother taught me the work you do that ‘nobody sees’, is the work that ‘everybody sees’ when you don’t do it.